 The post, by Seven Network, stated he “swindled” thousands of dollars from customers.
 The allegation was that the customers ordered expensive furniture and did not receive it.
 Subsequently, a comment under the post was made about YBJ, as users assumed he was the owner of the furniture shop.

-In fact, YBJ’s position was a sales consultant at the furniture shop and he never sold furniture in a personal capacity to a customer.
+However, YBJ’s position was a sales consultant at the furniture shop.
+He never sold furniture in a personal capacity to a customer.
 YBJ had nothing to do with any unlawful and unethical behaviour that the owner committed and no knowledge of the same.
-The defamatory imputation is drawn from the combined effect of the post and comment.
+The defamatory imputation came about from the combined effect of the post and comment.

 Outcome: Settlement and deed of release

 O’Brien Criminal and Civil Solicitors successfully acted for YBJ.
 A deed of release was executed by the Defendant and our client received a large settlement sum as compensation for the defamatory material posted about him on Facebook.
 The post and comment were both removed from Facebook.